 What to do with dogs that have dementia?

-Just because their mental capabilities are deteriorating doesn't mean dogs with dementia wouldn't want to do the activities they enjoy doing when they were younger.
+Just because their mental capabilities are deteriorating doesn't mean dogs with dementia wouldn't want to do the activities they enjoyed doing when they were younger.

-It's still important to keep them on their routine, especially the activities that will stimulate them both physically and mentally.
+It's still important to keep them on their routine, especially the physical and mental activities that will stimulate them.